xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 nothing  to do but to call the function, so we need only to issue a BSR (call) instead of a MOVE.

-Now that there are two  possibilities for the "If IsAlpha" branch of the test in Factor, let's treat them in a  separate procedure.
+Now that there are two  possibilities for the `If IsAlpha` branch of the test in Factor, let's treat them in a  separate procedure.
 Modify Factor to read: